Regional Traffic Operations Program (RTOP):

 - Program began in 2012

 - Partnership between PCIDs and the cities of Sandy Springs, Dunwoody and Brookhaven and the counties of DeKalb and Fulton.

 - Includes the synchronization of 99 traffic signals within and adjacent to PCIDs to improve traffic congestion in the Perimeter business district.

-- Together with the Ashford Dunwoody DDI and the Hammond Half-Diamond Interchange, PTOP helps to mitigate traffic and positively impact commute times.
+- Together with the Ashford Dunwoody DDI and the Hammond Half-Diamond Interchange, RTOP helps to mitigate traffic and positively impact commute times.

 - The new timing plans pay for themselves approximately every 55.2 workdays.